Why are you a Physician?

 Along the way, you lost something.
 You lost the purpose.
 You lost the vision.
 Go back and read the first two WHYs.
-You see what I am saying?
-Honestly, it is ok to go Digital.
+Do you see what I am saying?
+Honestly, it is okay to go Digital.
 But for God’s sake, don’t do it for the wrong reason.
 Don’t do it as WHY NOT.
 Do it for the real reason.

 EHR or EMR or whatever the hotshot consultants decide to call it needs to be recognized for what it is; just a tool.
 Before you buy or acquire anything, don’t forget to ask WHY.
 Then connect that WHY to the first WHY and the second WHY.

-Seek out tools, technologies, widgets, that gives you the Real answer to your WHY.
+Seek out tools, technologies, and widgets, that give you the Real answer to your WHY.
 Is there such a thing or are we dreaming of Utopia?

 I believe there is.
 It is perhaps disguised under a cloak of some lame name.
 Perhaps there is an ‘Apple’ out there.
-Even apple has to call their cool stuff – guess what – computers, and smartphones.
-But, it is not ‘just’ a computer is it?
-So, are such hidden gems out there that will give you your life back.
+Even Apple has to call their cool stuff – guess what – computers, and smartphones.
+But, it is not ‘just’ a computer, is it?
+So, there are such hidden gems out there that will give you your life back.
 They may be hiding behind the ‘EMR’ curtain.
 Seek them out.

 Let’s seek out these hidden WHY-Busters together.